-Other than the chills one gets from a playoff series or an exhilarating pennant chase, there’s very few days in Baseball (at least for me personally) that can match the feeling of Opening Day.
-To be exact, MLB officially opened for business with yesterday’s 3-game teaser, but I’m referring to the 12-game slate on today’s docket — the annual Monday schedule that diehards call in sick for.
+Other than the chills one gets from a playoff series or an exhilarating pennant chase, there’s very few days over the course of the season that can match the feeling of Opening Day.
+To be exact, MLB officially opened for business with yesterday’s 3-game teaser.
+But I’m referring to the 12-game slate on today’s docket.
+You know, the annual Monday schedule that diehards call in sick for.

-In a sense, with Spring Training mimicking the grind of the regular season, opening day offers a playoff atmosphere in its own right.
+In a sense, with Spring Training mimicking the grind of the regular season, Opening Day offers a playoff atmosphere in its own right.
 Not to mention it being the first chance one gets to sit back and let their Fantasy GM skills do the talking.
-By the way, if my boss calls to check up on me, let him know I might not be in tomorrow, either.
+Here’s hoping Scooter Gennett in the 32nd round leads me to NFBC glory!

-From a Blue Jays perspective, considering they’ve been on the brink of getting back to the World Series in back to back years, finding that extra gear of motivation shouldn’t be a problem.
-Throw in the fact that this team’s championship window has arguably shrunken to the size of the years Josh Donaldson has left on his contract, and that feeling is surely mutual among fans.
+Considering the Blue Jays have been on the brink of getting back to the World Series in consecutive years, players finding that extra gear of motivation shouldn’t be a problem.
+And with their championship window shrinking to the size of the years Josh Donaldson has left on his contract, that feeling is surely mutual among fans.

 Which brings up a few things that will either pave the way for success or throw a wrench into the program.

 1. The Obvious:

-A big step in the process of eventually forgetting about Encarnacion is just plain health.
+A big step in the process of eventually forgetting about Edwin Encarnacion is just plain health.
 In particular, the usual injury concerns over the likes of Jose Bautista, Troy Tulowitzki and Devon Travis.
-You can also add Donaldson to that list considering his hard-nosed playing style tends to keep our fingers crossed, but whether or not the majority of that group can escape extended stints on the disabled list will play a major role in dictating which direction this team ultimately takes.
-And in the process, dictating the type of product we all root for.
+You can also add Josh Donaldson to that list since his hard-nosed playing style tends to keep our fingers crossed on a daily basis.
+Bottom line: Whether or not the majority of that group can escape extended stints on the disabled list will play a major role in dictating which direction this team ultimately takes.
+Which, in the process, will dictate the type of product we all root for.
+We’re all aware (unfortunately) that attendance in this city, at least at the ballpark, tends to reflect the team’s winning percentage.
+There might be a word for that.

 2. The Stro Show: